git/git.github.io/rev_news/drafts/edition-45.md

-  Based on performed benchmarks (by comparing the number of commits walked with the help of [trace2](https://public-inbox.org/git/pull.29.git.gitgitgadget@gmail.com/t/#u) facility), Derrick proposed to pursue one of the following options, though he was undecided about which one to choose:
+  Based on performed benchmarks (by comparing the number of commits walked with the help of [trace2](https://public-inbox.org/git/pull.29.git.gitgitgadget@gmail.com/t/#u) facility), Stolee proposed to pursue one of the following options, though he was undecided about which one to choose:

   1. Maximum Generation Number.